WebXDAO/blockchain-dev-path/learning-guide/medium.md

-# Understanding Blockchain in a medium level guide
+## Understanding Blockchain in a bit higher level than the beginner

 An opinionated learning path for getting into speed with Blockchain (specially Ethereum).